winitzki/scall/tutorial/programming_dhall.md

 A typical task for streams is to perform **running aggregations**.
 A running aggregation extracts   new values from a source stream and updates an aggregated value  each time.
-This results in a new stream of aggregated values computed after consuming each value from the source stream.
+This results in a new stream of aggregated values computed on demand.
 So, running aggregations may be viewed as transformations of type `Stream a → Stream b`.
 Each value in the result stream may depend in some way on the previously seen values in the source stream.